 TIPS & GUIDES

-Breaking the Down the Pros & Cons of Over-the-Range Microwaves and Range HoodsBy Hauslane ∙ 6 mins read
+Pros & Cons: OTR Microwaves With Exhaust Fans vs. Range HoodsBy Hauslane ∙ 6 mins read

-Range hoods are designed to whisk away fumes and keep your kitchen clean from grease.
+Range hoods whisk away fumes and keep your kitchen clean from grease.
 Microwaves help to thaw and warm up food.
-Over the range (OTR) microwaves try to bring these two functions together into one appliance.
+Over the range (OTR) microwaves with exhaust fans try to bring these two functions together into one appliance.

 What are the pros and cons of these appliances?
 Can OTR perform as well as a traditional range hood?
+Which should you choose: a range hood or a microwave vent?
 Here’s everything you need to know about OTR microwaves before you buy.